julien6387/supvisors/docs/special.rst

 Stopping a process
 ~~~~~~~~~~~~~~~~~~

-The internal *Stopper* of |Supvisors| applies the following algorithm to stop a process:
+The internal *Stopper* of |Supvisors| applies the following logic to stop a process:

 | if process state is ``RUNNING``:
 |     perform a ``supervisor.stopProcess(namespec)`` XML-RPC to the |Supervisor| instance where the process is running